 - VideoJS – HTML5 Video Player for WordPress

 This, combined with WordPress’s very developer-friendly nature, has made the platform one of the most customizable and versatile on the web.
 Thousands of extensions and themes are available for the CMS, many of which change it from a blogging platform into a completely different publishing or media tool.
 It’s not just for blogs any longer – WordPress as a website platform is a powerful and versatile system.
+For example, TEC has an overview of WordPress that lists in detail its top features, provides user reviews and compares it with competing CMS systems.

 If your website needs a versatile management platform, one that will provide simple, stable, and all-round powerful options for yourself and your development team, then WordPress is the only choice.
 If you integrate WordPress into website assets that you already have, you’ll benefit from a platform that’s available free of charge and supported by an enthusiastic and helpful community.
 Indeed, this this piece of open source software is one of the greatest online developments of the last decade.